Best supercars to buy in 2026

 Read our Aston Martin DB12 review

-Ferrari 296 GTB and GTS
+Ferrari 296 GTB

 Ferrari 296 GTS

 Eight hundred and thirty horsepower sounds an insane amount for Ferrari’s ‘entry-level’ supercar.
 Then again, in a world of 2,000hp electric hypercars, perhaps such head-scrambling numbers are becoming the norm.
-The 296 GTB and its drop-top GTS sibling combine a high-revving 3.0-litre turbocharged V6 with a plug-in hybrid system.
+The 296 GTB and its drop-top GTS sibling (pictured) combine a high-revving 3.0-litre turbocharged V6 with a plug-in hybrid system.
 Driving the rear wheels only, the result is 0-62mph in 2.9 seconds and a 205mph maximum, along with 15.5 miles of zero-emissions electric range.

 The 296 is so accomplished – and so damn fast – it makes the pricier SF90 Stradale look somewhat redundant.
 So save yourself £125,000 and buy this one instead.
 There, you didn’t expect cool-headed consumer advice in a Ferrari review, did you?
+If you simply must have more performance, though, the 868hp 296 Speciale is now waiting in the wings.

-We said: ‘Beyond the sound and the fury, though, the 296 is joyous at any speed.
+We said: ‘Beyond the sound and the fury, the 296 is joyous at any speed.
 Its steering is lucid and precise, its electronic dampers seem to breathe with the road and the whole car feels progressive and keenly balanced.
 Underneath, an arsenal of electronic wizardry is analysing every split-second of your progress, but the combined effect is reassuringly analogue.
 And far more manageable than 830hp has any right to be.’

 Read our Ferrari 296 GTS review

-Read our Ferrari 812 Superfast review
+Read our Lamborghini Temerario review

-Lamborghini Huracan
+Lamborghini Revuelto

-Read our Lamborghini Huracan STO review
+Read our review of Lamborghini Revuelto

-Maserati MC20 and MC20 Cielo
+Maserati MC20 and MCPura

 Maserati MC20